nipy/heudiconv/docs/installation.rst

 the documentation of this collection.

-**Note:** With the ``datalad containers-run`` command, the images in this collection work on macOS (OSX) as well for ``datalad containers-run`` automagically takes care of running the Singularity containers via Docker.
+**Note:** With the ``datalad containers-run`` command, the images in this collection work on macOS (OSX) as well for ``repronim/containers`` helpers automagically take care of running the Singularity containers via Docker.